The International Human Rights Framework on the Right of Peaceful Assembly

 Provision may be made by law to prevent or control meetings which are determined in accordance with law to be calculated to cause a breach of the peace or to be a danger or nuisance to the general public and to prevent or control meetings in the vicinity of (Parliament).

-The 2003 European Convention on Human Rights Act implements the Conventional at domestic law, including the first of peaceful assembly.
+The 2003 European Convention on Human Rights Act implements the Conventional at domestic law, including the right of peaceful assembly.

 The Legal Framework on Use of Force During Assemblies